junhecui/wechat-chatbot/README.md

 #### Automatic Similar Message Response

-* Uses pre-trained models to automatically respond to messages based on similar historical prompts.
+* Uses pre-trained models to automatically respond to messages in English and Chinese based on similar historical prompts.
   * Sent messages and user response in chosen group chat is logged in a database such that the next time a similar message is sent, the bot will automatically respond for the user in the same manner.

 #### Manual Keyword Input